isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-spinach/index.md

 Spinach is an antioxidant- and nutrient-rich vegetable as it comes with high levels of calcium, iron, folic acid, vitamin K, vitamin C, and carotenoids.
 - On anti-oxidants, spinach is a great source of antioxidants such as lutein which is considered to reduce the probability of macular degeneration and enhance eye health.
 - Spinach contains a great blend of antioxidants and minerals that'll help the dragon to evade heart problems as it reduces cholesterol levels.
-The anti-oxidants and minerals will also strengthen the bearded dragon's bones and tissue� - keeping the dragon's bonds strong and also healthy.
+The anti-oxidants and minerals will also strengthen the bearded dragon's bones and tissue - keeping the dragon's bonds strong and also healthy.
 ### 2. Suitable Vitamins Source
 The beaded dragons will reap some significant vitamin quantities in the spinach - these include vitamins C, B-6, and A.
 **Vitamin C -**